Inyo County, California: Overview

-Inyo has been a strongly Republican county in Presidential and congressional elections.
+Inyo has historically been a strongly Republican county in Presidential and congressional elections.
 From 1944 to 2016, the only Democrat to win the county (and the last to win a majority of its vote) was Lyndon Johnson in 1964.

-However, the county shifted decisively leftward in 2020, narrowly supporting Joe Biden over Donald Trump.
-Inyo is still a reliably Republican county down ballot, with it most recently voting Republican in the 2022 gubernatorial election.
+However, the county shifted significantly leftward in 2020, narrowly supporting Joe Biden over Donald Trump.
+As a result, it became one of only two counties that previously voted for Trump by double digits in 2016 to flip to the Democrats, the other being Talbot County, Maryland.

+Inyo still leans Republican.
+It voted Republican in all statewide races held in 2022.
+It flipped back to voting for Donald Trump in 2024, though by a much smaller margin than Trump had won the county in 2016.